lautaromateol/lautaromateol/README.md

 ## About Me

-I've always been passionate about content creation and technology, and that's when I decided to channel all my focus into programming, where I could combine the things I love the most.
 At the moment, I'm familiar with a tool stack that includes React, Redux, Node, Express, Sequelize, and PostgreSQL.
 I strive to expand my knowledge every day by learning new skills and technologies to enhance my creations.

 Feel free to get in touch with me to exchange knowledge and experiences.